lisatitshall/sunny-street/README.md

 - Replaced year of birth 1900 with null.
 This is where the year wasn't provided by the patient or wasn't added to the dataset.
 - Replaced ethnicity "Not provided" with null because there were already a lot of nulls and there wasn't a good reason to have a separate "Not provided" category.
 - Added a custom column for Ethnicity Region.
 This was because there were many ethnicities listed and some only had a few data points.
 It made more sense to group into larger regions e.g. Europe, Asia, Middle East and Africa and Oceania.
 Note: the Oceania category consists of ethnicities that aren't Australian e.g. New Zealander and Samoan.
-- Replaced gender "Unknown" and "Other" with null because were only two data points with these entries.
+- Replaced gender "Unknown" and "Other" with null because were only two data points with these options.

+The following actions were taken for the activity data:
+- Changed the datatypes of Start Time and End Time columns from datetime to time
+- Removed Length Hours column because the same information is stored in the Length Minutes column
+- Replaced blank Journal Entry with null (and checked repeated comments were for different activities)
+- Replaced negative number in Service provider conversations column with positive
+- Replaced 0 with null in a number of columns.
+In the Data Dictionary a 0 in certain columns meant data wasn't recorded.
+This would be better as a null because 0's would affect calculations.
+- Replaced values in Patient Feedback and Service Provider Feedback columns.
+There were lots of ways of saying "None" which were all replaced with null.
+Also decided to replace numbers with null because the column is free text so we couldn't use these numbers for any calculations.